Allerek/MTA-RAGE-NativeUI/README.md

 - string Icon(all possible in assets/icons/), do not include a number on the end of the name(f.e "clothing", check test.lua)

 returns native-button element

+**setNativeButtonSelected (Added by Hydra45)**

+Description:
+*This function will make a button from a respective menu to be selected or not*

+Parameters:

+- native-menu Native Menu element
+- native-button Native Button element
+- bool true/false

+**getNativeButtonSelected (Added by Hydra45)**

+Description:
+*This function will check if a button from a respective menu is selected or not*

+Parameters:

+- native-menu Native Menu element
+- native-button Native Button element

+return true if the button is selected and false if not

 **setNativeButtonIcon**